Newly chartered PR calls for wider industry uptake

 If you would like more information about Stone Junction’s award winning technical PR campaigns and content production, get in touch on 01785 225416 or by emailing firstname.lastname@example.org.

 Subscribe to our free daily newsletter, published via our Blog, by clicking this link: Technical PR.
-The newsletter covers blogging, engineering PR, social media, design and media moves.
+The newsletter covers blogging, engineering PR, social media, IT PR and media moves.
 We hope you enjoy the read.

 Meet the team